AntoineMeheut/Rokc-Mk2/README.md

 Change BOOTPROTO from dhcp to static and add the following lignes to the file.
 Do that for each nodes with IPADDR 130 for master, 131 for node1 and 132 for node2.

-Realy take care of the GATEWAY cause it depend on your virtualization software, for VMware Fusion it's 192.168.148.2
+Realy take care of the GATEWAY cause it depend on your virtualization software, for my VMware Fusion it's 192.168.148.2

 Take care to keep the UUID of the file you are modifying, you can delete all lines except this one.